heptarch/heptarch.github.io/drafts/demon.md

  <font size="-0.2">
 <b>A Unified Dynamical Theory of Gravitational and Electromagnetic Fields</b> <br>

-Maxwell's treatise of 1864 explained the mutual influence of charged or magnetised bodies at a distance by the hypothesis of an electromagnetic field.
-I will adapt this method to Newton's law of gravity, which not only provides a medium for massive objects to act reciprocally upon one another, without action at a distance, but by supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), furnishes a mechanism to unify gravity and electromagnetism...
+Maxwell's treatise of 1864 explains the mutual influence of charged or magnetised bodies by hypothesizing an electromagnetic field.
+I posit a gravitational field to explain Newton's law of gravity without action at a distance.
+By supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), this also furnishes a mechanism to unify gravity and electromagnetism...
 </font>
 </div>